 Only 12% of Facebook updates are read.
 71% of tweets are ignored, and 88% of group emails go unopened!
 The truth is, there is too much content out there for people to read, so your message is probably getting lost in the crowd.
 But everyone carries a cell phone on them.
 By using mobile to draw attention to your other marketing channels, you can prompt people to look out for your Facebook update, tweet, or email.
 Indeed, several of our clients have found that text messaging drastically improves the open rates for other channels.

-When the Human Society was raising money for their year-end fundraising campaign, they divided their supporters into two groups: one who received text message and email reminders to donate online, and one who received just email reminders.
+When the Humane Society of the United States was raising money for their year-end fundraising campaign, they divided their supporters into two groups: one who received text message and email reminders to donate online, and one who received just email reminders.
 HSUS found that the group who received text messages was 77% more likely to donate online than the ones who did not!
 Messaging that lands in your pocket are the best catalysts for reminding people to take action.

 3) Text messages reach the unreachable